-DWTS's Cheryl Burke and Matthew Lawrence Are Dating Again
+DWTS' Cheryl Burke and Matthew Lawrence Are Dating Again

 "Cheryl is really happy," one insider shared with us while confirming the romance.

-According to Snapchat , Matthew recently sent the professional dancer flowers around Valentine's Day.
+According to Instagram stories , Matthew recently sent the professional dancer flowers around Valentine's Day.
 They also recently started following each other on Instagram.

 The couple initially met in 2006 through Joey Lawrence who was a contestant on the third season of Dancing With the Stars.
 They dated for about a year before calling things off.